hyc9527/monte-carlo-cpp/README.md

 ## Derivatives: Valuing Asian & European Options

-Pricing asian and european options via Monte Carlo is accomplished by:
+Pricing Asian and European options via Monte Carlo is accomplished by:
 - Perfoming a Monte Carlo simulation on the underlying asset through the option maturity date
 - Determining the option payout for each Monte Carlo iteration
 - Averaging payouts between iterations